Carlo Cafiero: Revolutionary socialism

 While his vision of social revolution was principally concerned with the abolition of capitalism, Cafiero also concerned himself with the abolition of the state.
 He considered any state, even a socialist state, to present a danger to working people.
 He echoed Bakunin's predictions that a "dictatorship of the proletariat" would inevitably result in an authoritarian bureaucracy, which he feared would become "new and even more terrible political oppressors and economic exploiters".
 He proposed that in order to prevent the corrupting effects of power, a social revolution would need to establish a stateless society.
 Cafiero believed that government existed only to defend the privileged elite and oppress the masses, a system he wished to abolish through the establishment of universal liberty and equality under anarchist socialism.
 Cafiero's ultimate revolutionary aim was "to take away from man the means of inflicting useless and dangerous activity on humanity."

-Cafiero thus argued passionately in favour of "propaganda of the deed", which he compared directly with the Marxist understanding of revolution, considering the two to be more or less identical in practice.
+Cafiero thus argued passionately in favour of "propaganda of the deed", an idea he had developed from the earlier works of Bakunin.
+He defined propaganda of the deed as a permanent revolution carried out by any means necessary, whether it be by writing and public speaking, by violent attacks, or by voting.
+He compared it directly with the Marxist understanding of revolution, considering the two to be more or less identical in practice.
 Drawing from Bakunin, Cafiero believed that any revolutionary communist had a "permanent obligation to resist capitalism" by any means necessary.
 Cafiero believed that the revolutionary doctrines of Marxism and anarchism were thus opposed to reformist socialism, which he considered to be a means of reinforcing the status quo of capitalism.
 To Cafiero, there could be no effective collaboration with capitalism, as capitalists deserved to be punished for their exploitation and repression of workers.
 He concluded that: "To diminish, reduce, or limit our program, in a parliamentary sense, is to treat with the enemy, to fold one’s battle flag, to trick the people, and to renounce the revolution."
+Cafiero's revolutionary ideas formed the basis for the anarchist tendency of illegalism.